Chemistry

 Are There any Scholarships for Chemistry Majors?

 The first thing to do is speak to the instructor to discuss learning strategies.
-The Learning Resources Center can help determine your best way of learning and whether you have test anxiety.
+The Student Success Program can help determine your best way of learning.
 The councilors there are also available to assist with improving time management skills.
 Your course instructor or academic advisor can give you suggestions and assist you in setting up meetings with individuals who can help.

 If I Don’t Pass a Chemistry Course, Should I Change my Major?